ury-erp/pulse/README.md

+# ⚠️ This repository is no longer actively maintained.
+Please find the new location at [URY](https://github.com/ury-erp/ury)

-# URY Pulse - Reporting Tool For Restaurants
+## URY Pulse - Reporting Tool For Restaurants

 URY Pulse is a powerful reporting tool designed to provide comprehensive insights and analytics for restaurants.
 It offers a range of reports, including Daily Profit and Loss (P&L), as well as various other essential data to help restaurant owners and managers make informed decisions.